CodersLab-CZ/workshop/1] guessing game/README.md

 # Running application

-The application generates a random number between 1 and 100.
-The player tries to guess this number.
+1. The application generates a random number between 1 and 100.

-The application prompts the user to enter an integer.
-If the player enters letters or floats, the app will ask them to correct it.
-If the entered number is higher or lower than the selected number, the application will alert the player.
-When the player guesses the number, the app will tell them and the program will exit.
+2. The player tries to guess this number.
+The application prompts if the player to enter an integer.
+If the player enters letters or floats, the app asks them to correct it.
+If the entered number is higher or lower than the selected number, the application alerts the player.
+If the player guesses the number, the app will tell them and the game is ending.

-If the player wants to quit the application during the game, he can use "CTRL+C".
+3. If the player wants to quit the application during the game, he can to use keyboard "CTRL+C".